aaronEberhart/fOWL/README.md

 SubClassOf(prefix:b :c)
 )

-;; Use a loop to add ever other axiom from the vector to the ontology main=>  (loop [counter 0
+;; Use a loop to add every other axiom from the vector to the ontology main=>  (loop [counter 0
                ontology emptyOntologyFile
                axioms [(implies (exists "r" "a") "b")